Obviously Five Believers

 “That sounds like it, Bobby”, Elvis smiles.
 “Listen, Jeff, why don’t you go down to the lounge and get some rest?
 Bob and me are going to be here for a while, watching the ships come in.”

 He puts the cup aside, leans towards the microphone and the room is filled with soft, warm voices.
 The walls have disappeared.
 There’s a mild breeze blowing and the sound of seagulls in the distance.
-I am almost carried off to the shores of New Jersey when something catches my attention.
-Something is moving very carefully in a remote corner of the recording studio.
-Holding my breath, I stare wide eyed at the figure slowly moving along the wall, towards the control room.
-The person is not making any noise, not even the faintest sound can be heard.
+Just as one is almost carried off to the shores of New Jersey, there’s a careful movement in a remote corner of the recording studio.
+Quietly somebody is slowly moving along the wall, towards the control room.
+Not even the faintest sound can be heard.
 There’s a small light bulb over the entrance door.
-For a second the light shines on the face of the stranger.
-I see the blue coloured John Lennon sunglasses.
+For a second the light is reflected in the blue coloured John Lennon sunglasses.

 It’s Lark Skyrider.

 An unlit cigarette between his lips, the leather jacket wrapped around him like a long, black coat, he opens the door to the control room and steps inside.
-I look at Bob, I look at Elvis.
-They’re too occupied with the music to notice anything.
+Elvis and Bob are too occupied with the music to notice anything.
 As the door to the control room opens, the recording technician lifts his head, an expression of astonishment on his face.

 Any minute now and he will raise the alarm.
-Sweat is running down my spine.
-Lark Skyrider hands the technician something.
-Looks like a magazine.
-I move closer and glue my face to the glass wall.
+Then Lark Skyrider hands the technician something.
 It’s an edition of Playboy Magazine.
 A broad grin appears on the technician’s face.
-He leaps from one photo to the next.
-Lark Skyrider stretch out an arm, turn off the recording device and remove the tape ….
+As he wide eyed leaps through the photos, Lark Skyrider carefully remove the tape….

 “Hey, man, watch it!”

 Before I realize what is going on, Raymond has grabbed the wheel.
-In the last minute he stirs us clear of a big, nasty truck.
+In the last minute he stirs us clear of a big truck.
 The driver holds up his finger.
 I open my mouth but cannot utter a damned word.

 What, exactly, was I going to say?
 That I can’t stand Elvis?
 That I did not see the truck, but in a vision instead saw Lark Skyrider lifting a tape from a Nashville recording studio?
 Some things are better left unsaid.
 I make some hoarse noises and point feverishly at the plastic bag at Raymond’s feet.